ATC Swap Info

 4. If you choose to ship in a card collector sleeve, place each ATC in the sleeve, and post them in an envelope with proper postage.
 If you do not ship in a sleeve, that is ok!
 Refer to the video and/or article on ways to ship them safely.
 The host has sleeves available for return shipping.

-5. Remember to either include postage for return in a standard envelope (1 regular First Class stamp AND 2-3 additional oz stamps - excess will be returned), or $5 to cover host expense (ATC sleeve, padded envelope, and tracked shipping).
+5. Remember to either include postage for return in a standard envelope (1 regular First Class stamp AND 2-3 additional oz stamps - excess will be returned), or $5 to cover host expense (ATC sleeve and shipping).

 6. Mail the ATCs, allowing sufficient time for them to reach the host by the due date.

-When all swaps are received on the due date, I will swap them ... repack them ... mail them ... and you receive happy mail with ATCs made by other artists!
+When all swaps are received on the due date, the ATCs will be swapped, packaged, and you receive happy mail with ATCs made by other artists!

 How do I join?